Tequila

 Drum Set:

 The drum set part in Tequila is probably the hardest of all.
 Not only is the groove hard to play, but making it sound good is even more complicated.
 If this part is too hard, the drummer can choose to simplify or even recreate a personal Latin groove.
-Ideally, the drumkit is a Latin or a Jazz drumkit to emphasise the Latin rock feel.
+Ideally, the drumkit is a Latin or jazz drumkit to emphasize the Latin rock feel.

 Percussion: